BrainCircuitsBehaviorLab/village/docs/source/protocols/camera.md

-In the following example, a subclass is created that writes a text when the subject is detected in Area1, executes direct function number 2 when detected in Area2, and triggers function number 6 when detected within a circular region at the center of the image.
+In the following example, a subclass is created that writes a text when the subject is detected in Area1, executes direct function number 2 when detected in Area2, triggers function number 6 when detected within a circular region at the center of the image, and triggers function number 7 when detected inside the custom `T_CORRIDOR` area (see [Custom Detection Area](#custom-detection-area)).

 ```python
 from village.custom_classes.camera_trigger_base import CameraTriggerBase